Tammy Wynette: Controversies

 A series of incidents occurred over the course of Wynette's personal life that were considered controversial.
 Among the most well-known was an incident in which Wynette claimed to have been kidnapped.
 On October 4, 1978, Wynette went shopping at Green Hills Shopping Center (now The Mall at Green Hills) in Nashville.
-Upon returning to her unlocked car, Wynette claimed a man was in the backseat with a gun.
-She was then released 80 miles away in Giles County, Tennessee and claimed to have been suffering from neck injuries.
+Upon returning to her unlocked car, Wynette claimed a man was in the back seat with a gun.
+She was then released 80 miles away in Giles County, Tennessee, and claimed to have been suffering from neck injuries.
 She sought help from a local resident who brought her a cold wet rag and called Wynette's family.
 Richey appeared at the scene to retrieve her.

 After the alleged kidnapping, more incidents occurred that were said to have been linked to the same event.
 Several days later, Wynette's youngest daughter (Georgette) was nearly abducted from school.
-Wynette then appeared in Columbia, South Carolina to give a concert.
+Wynette then appeared in Columbia, South Carolina, to give a concert.
 Following the show, Wynette received a crumpled-up note backstage that said, "I'm still around, I'll get you."
 An FBI investigation occurred following these incidents that proved inconclusive and no arrests were ever made.
 Several rumors then began circulating about the alleged kidnapping.
 One rumor centered around ex-husband George Jones attempting to plot revenge on his ex-wife.
 Another rumor centered around Wynette using the kidnapping to cover up infidelity to Richey.
 Both Jackie Daly and Georgette Jones claimed the kidnapping was staged in an attempt to cover up being beaten by Richey.